Table of Contents

 Life insurance is an important part of financial planning, especially when your job often requires you to put your life on the line.
 Thankfully, military members have access to inexpensive life insurance through the Servicemembers Group Life Insurance program, or SGLI.
 The SGLI is a low-cost life insurance program available to military members.
 Family members are also eligible for coverage under the Family Servicemembers’ Group Life Insurance (FSGLI), (rates vary by age for FSGLI participants).

-SGLI Rate Increase, July 2014: The SGLI rates are increasing slightly starting in July 1, 2014.
+Most Recent SGLI Rate Increase, July 2014: The SGLI rates slightly increased starting July 1, 2014.
 But even with the small rate increase, the rates are still very affordable compared to many private life insurance options.

 Here are the Servicemembers’ Group Life Insurance premiums: